-I also started saving all the jars I came across, stacking them at the back of already bursting kitchen cabinets, and generally just driving Maxence crazy.
+I also started saving all the jars I came across, stacking them at the back of my already bursting kitchen cabinets, and generally driving Maxence crazy.
 I even bought a few beautiful ones at the French chain store Résonances.
 Can you picture the love child of Restoration Hardware and Williams Sonoma, conceived during a trip to Paris?
 That’s Résonances in a nutshell.
 Believe me, it is tough to resist the calling of that one.

-- 400 g ripe cherry tomatoes
+- 400 grams (14 ounces) ripe cherry tomatoes

-- 200 g crystallized sugar
+- 200 grams (1 cup) sugar

 - 1 stick cinnamon (I use fresh cinnamon from Cinnamon Hill)